One in a series of historic Acadia hiking trail highlights

 But Helen Franke, a retired college administrator from Wellington, Fla., said she believed a gradual ramp at Sand Beach might be possible to accommodate physically disabled persons.
 “For something like this, I think they could,” she said, after stopping at the top of the stairs with a cane she needs to use.

-About a month after he was confirmed this year as U.S. Secretary of the Interior, Ryan Zinke said in a release that “it’s time to start thinking about accessibility and infrastructure” and that “we will remain focused on increasing access” for physically disabled persons and other people with disabilities in national parks.
-Once this is in place, then who’s to say this won’t be the perfect little spot for a wonderful day out with someone you met on www.specialbridge.com or another site like it.
-Continue reading
+About a month after he was confirmed by the US Senate in 2017, now-former U.S. Secretary of the Interior, Ryan Zinke said in a release that “it’s time to start thinking about accessibility and infrastructure” and that “we will remain focused on increasing access” for physically disabled persons and other people with disabilities in national parks.
+Continue reading →